dragonflyoss/Dragonfly2/docs/en/design/architecture.md

 # Product Thinking and Design

 ## Positioning
-Provide enterprise-level (efficient, stable, secure, low-cost, product-oriented) file distribution and management services, and become the cloud-native best practice and standard solution in this field.
+Provide enterprise-level (efficient, stable, secure, low-cost, product-oriented) file distribution and management services, and become the cloud-native best practice and standard solution in this realm.

 ## What problems are solved